What Do Stink Bugs Smell Like?

 Do different species of stink bugs emit varying smells?

 Indeed, not all stink bugs are created equally, at least in the odor department.
 The smell they emit might vary across different species.
 Furthermore, their life stages also influence the intensity and type of smell they produce.
+The following table highlights various species of stink bugs, describing the specific odors associated with each and how these smells may vary depending on their life stages:

 What Happens When Stink Bugs Release Their Odor?